wuqianliang/wuqianliang/README.md

 - 👋 Hi, I’m Wu Qianliang
-- 👀 I’m interested in Computer Vision and Data Mining.
+- 👀 I’m interested in Computer Vision and Robotic Perception.
-%🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on 3D Computer Vision
-- 📫 How to reach me: wuqianliang@gmail.com
+- 📫 How to reach me: wuqianliang@ntu.edu.cn

 <!---
 wuqianliang/wuqianliang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.